2023 K. Patricia Cross Future Leaders Award

 • Yes.
 It frequently happens that a graduate student is working with faculty members or administrators at multiple institutions, or that a supporting letter comes from a colleague or co-worker.

-• The Cross Award is not a scholarship and does not include a monetary award.
-It does support the costs associated with travel, lodging, and registration for the AAC&U Annual Meeting, but there is no other financial support.
-In addition, the K. Patricia Cross Future Leaders Award is open to nominations only, and one cannot apply for it.
+• The Cross Awards are not a scholarship and do not include a monetary award.
+They do support the costs associated with travel, lodging, and registration for the AAC&U Annual Meeting.